-Best Recess Equipment for Elementary School Students
+Best Recess Equipment for Elementary Schools

 Providing simple recess equipment will help students exercise during the recess break.
 This article provides teachers with the right equipment for a successful recess.

 Why Do You Need Recess Equipment?

 Recess gives students a break to stretch their legs and relax their minds.
 However, teachers can't expect to let the kids run out in the courtyard and always find ways to entertain themselves.
 Without recess equipment, the students will likely end up sitting in the shade and chatting rather than exercising.
 By providing simple recess equipment, teaches can help students take advantage of their recess time and get the most out of the break.

 Here are the ten most important things to have at your school for a successful recess.

 Recess time is simple.
 The kids look for an outlet for their energy.
 While they play, their mind relaxes, and they can come back to the classroom ready to learn.
 Having a few simple jump ropes and hula hoops will provide the perfect way to relieve their stress.